Adjektive im Deutschen – Erklärungen und Beispiele

 Einige letzte Worte…

-For some additional information, I can advice you to visit this webiste.
+For some additional information, I can advise you to visit this webiste.

 Hopefully German still fascinates as at the beginning of your studies – language-easy.org will always be happy to provide you with good information about German grammar topics!